AGrayFlamingo/PushBoard/README.md

 # PushBoard
-A  highly customizable web app made with js and html meant for iOS devices to launch websites in full screen.
+A  highly customizable web app made with js and html meant for mobile devices to launch websites quickly and elegantly in full screen.